ksindi/managers-playbook/README.md

 ## Feedback

+1. Be prompt, ideally providing feedback the same day of the event that prompted it.
 1. Get buy-in about providing feedback and reduce mystery:
-    - "Do you have 10 minutes to talk about your last pull request?"
+    - "Do you have 10 minutes to talk about this morning's stand up?"
     - "Can I share some thoughts with you about how we've been working together?""
-1. Don't "pad" by beginning with compliments; it gives mixed signals.
+1. Don't "pad" by beginning with compliments - it gives mixed signals.
 1. Focus on data and not behavior:
     - "I noticed you didn't address any of the comments made in your last three PRs"
     - "I noticed that you didn't pick up the ticket I asked you to do"